GLOSSARY OF WORDS

 E nako

-Similar to the meaning of Na Ko Ep!
-(Ready Set Go!) it is literally translated to ‘it goes’
+E nako is similar to the meaning of Na Ko Ep!
+(Ready Set Go!) - literally translated to ‘it goes’

 Frigate Bird